matseng/svgTransform2/README.txt

 TODO:
   - add tests for each module (as opposed to in a test folder)
-  - use grunt to concat tests from different modules and then run karma
+  - use grunt or browserify to concat tests from different modules and then run karma